 Post-surgical lumbar lordosis: postsurgical lordosis can develop, as a complication, after a surgical procedure, such as a laminectomy, causes the spine to become unstable.

+Can you fix lordosis?
+Can you fix lumbar lordosis?
 Here at the Scoliosis Reduction Center, I have experience treating a wide range of spinal conditions, including lumbar lordosis.

+How to correct lumbar lordosis?
 The first step to crafting an effective treatment plan is to customize it fully based on important patient/condition variables such as age, causation, severity, and symptoms.

 Patients of the Center benefit from a conservative chiropractic-centered treatment approach that involves integrating multiple treatment modalities for the most specific and effective results.